muratk5n/thirdwave/en/README.md

 with the possibility of having to invade the Japanese home islands in early 1945.
-The idea of invading the Japanese home islands after what happened at Iwo Jima and then later what happened in Okinawa really spooked us, so you know what we did, we decided to burn Japanese cities to the ground starting on March 10th 1945.
+The idea of invading the Japanese home islands after what happened at Iwo Jima and then later what happened in Okinawa really spooked us, so.. we decided to burn Japanese cities to the ground starting on March 10th 1945.
 We killed more people the first night, we firebombed Tokyo, than we killed at either Hiroshima or Nagasaki, and we were systematically burning Japanese cities to the ground.
 Why?
 Because we did not want to invade the Japanese main islands.
 [This is what happens w]hen a great power feels threatened"

 ---